Alpe d'Huez: Winter sports

-Alpe d'Huez is primarily used for downhill, or Alpine skiing.
+Alpe d'Huez is primarily used for downhill/alpine skiing.

 Skiing at Alpe d'Huez

 Alpe d'Huez is one of Europe's premier skiing venues.
 The site of the Pomagalski's first surface lift in the mid thirties, the resort gained popularity when it hosted the bobsleigh events of the 1968 Winter Olympics.
 At that time the resort was seen as a competitor to Courchevel as France's most upmarket purpose built resort but the development of Les Trois Vallées, Val d'Isère, Tignes, La Plagne and Les Arcs saw Alpe D'Huez fall from favour in the 1970s and early 1980s.

 With 249 km of piste and 84 ski lifts, the resort is now one of the world's largest.
 Extensive snowmaking facilities helped combat the ski area's largely south-facing orientation and helped Alpe d'Huez appeal to beginner skiers, with very easy slopes.
 The expansion of the skiing above the linked resorts of Vaujany, Oz-en-Oisans, Villard Reculas and Auris boosted the quantity and quality of intermediate grade slopes but the resort is mostly known for freeskiing, drawing many steep skiing enthusiasts to its high altitude terrain.